mqttiotstuff/iotmonitor/README.md

 ### Configuration

+The configuration is defined in a `config.toml` file, see an example in the root directory

-in the configuration,each device is declared in a section using a "device_" prefix in the section : the following elements can be found :
+In the configuration toml file, each device is declared in a section using a "device_" prefix in the section : the following elements can be found :

 	[device_esp04]